2006 Atlanta Falcons–New Orleans Saints game: 2006 season

 Both teams entered Week 3 with undefeated records after winning their first two games.
 The Saints defeated the Cleveland Browns 19–14 in their season opener followed by a 34–27 win over the Green Bay Packers.
 The Falcons began their 2006 campaign by playing all three of their NFC South rivals, beating the "Super Bowl favorite" Carolina Panthers 20–6 and the defending division champion Tampa Bay Buccaneers 14–3.

 2006 was the first season for New Orleans head coach Sean Payton and quarterback Drew Brees.
 Payton came over from the Dallas Cowboys while Brees signed with the Saints as a free agent from the San Diego Chargers.
 Brees had been coming off surgery to fix a serious shoulder injury, and the uncertainty surrounding if his arm could recover led to hesitation from teams looking for a quarterback.
 Given the team's struggles and the city's post-Katrina recovery, few players were interested in joining the Saints.
 Linebacker Scott Fujita, who followed Payton to New Orleans, recalled team headquarters was still being used by FEMA just three weeks before his free agency visit and that "people thought we were nuts."

 Brees was modest in his Saints debut, throwing a touchdown and an interception.
 He also committed three turnovers against the Packers, but rebounded with two touchdowns in the win.
-The Saints offense also featured running back Deuce McAllister, who returned from a knee injury that forced him to miss the final 11 games of 2005, and rookie Reggie Bush; a former Heisman Trophy winner who recorded 141 yards in the season opener, Bush was regarded by the Associated Press as having "given the city's football fans renewed optimisn in the wake of Hurricane Katrina's devastation."
+The Saints offense also featured running back Deuce McAllister, who returned from a knee injury that forced him to miss the final 11 games of 2005, and rookie Reggie Bush; a former Heisman Trophy winner who recorded 141 yards in the season opener, Bush was regarded by the Associated Press as having "given the city's football fans renewed optimism in the wake of Hurricane Katrina's devastation."